ix-ai/crypto-exporter/README.md

 # crypto-exporter
-Prometheus exporter, written in python, for Crypto Exchanges
+Prometheus exporter, written in python, for different exchanges

 ## Usage
 ```